 2. Textures from Fabric

 Old fabric scraps can breathe new life into your clay pieces.
 With a gentle press, you can transfer the fabric’s weave into the clay for a cozy feel.
+These techniques are perfect for your next handmade clay coaster project.

 3. Unique Textures with Pasta